 - Shaft flexes aren’t exactly standard; one company’s “S” might be another’s “R”, or even “X”!

 Among other differences, which we’ll get to in a bit.

 In this pic, you can see the two “box set” models, the Dunlop Pro Comp and the Scorpion.
 The Dunlop set was a gift from my old job for having no safety issues for a year.
 I was pretty proud of that set.

 The Scorpion set was a gift from my brothers.
 I actually had a hard time deciding if I wanted to “upgrade” from that because it meant a lot to me.

-Here lies the one true difference between clubs: the two here are much older, yes, but they also lack a “true” titanium face.
-In short, they have what’s called a “Ti-Matrix” face, meaning, they’re mostly made of aluminum.
-The COR isn’t as high, so the ball speed and smash factor aren’t going to be as high as something made with a “real” titanium face.
+Do you want to know the one true difference between drivers?
+The two here on the bottom row are much older, yes, but they also lack a “true” titanium face.
+They have what’s called a “Ti-Matrix” face, which means they’re mostly made of aluminum.
+The COR isn’t as high… do you know what that is?

-But because they held sentimental value, I kept them around longer than I probably should have.
+As for me: because they held sentimental value, I kept them around.
+Longer than I probably should have.

 Well… I did eventually switch.

 First came the Pinemeadow driver.
 Guess what happened?
 My driving performance didn’t change.